 \textbf{Orientational Affordance.} We aim to capture the pattern and tendency of the orientation of body parts with respect to the object based on the concept of Shannon entropy~\cite{shannon2001mathematical}.
-Intuitively, low entropy means there exists less uncertainty or more typical patterns of human body orientations during the interactions.
-To quantify the orientational tendency for affordance representation, we use negated normalized Shannon entropy to enforce high value when the human surface normal shows consistent orientational tendency (low variance) with respect to the object surface normal:
+Intuitively, lower entropy means there exists more typical patterns of human body orientations during the interactions.
+To quantify the orientational tendency for ComA, we use negated normalized Shannon entropy~\cite{shannon2001mathematical} to enforce high value when the human surface normal shows consistent orientational tendency (low variance) with respect to the object surface normal:

 where $n_b$ denotes the number of discretized bins of probability measure.
-Intuitively, the Orientational Affordance defined by $\mathbb{E}_{\mathbf{n}\sim \mathcal{P}_{ij}}\,[f_\text{orientation}(\mathbf{n})]$ has a low value when marginalized distribution $\mathcal{P}_{ij}(\mathbf{n})$ is close to the uniform distribution, meaning that there is no dominant orientational pattern.
-Note that Eq.~\ref{eq:implicitresponse} is agnostic to the proximity term $\mathbf{p}$, which allows us to model the nonphysical orientational effects for even far-distance points as shown in Fig.~\ref{fig:orientationaffordance}.
+Intuitively, the orientational affordance defined by $\mathbb{E}_{\mathbf{n}\sim \mathcal{P}_{ij}}\,[f_\text{orientation}(\mathbf{n})]$ has a low value when marginalized distribution $\mathcal{P}_{ij}(\mathbf{n})$ is close to the uniform distribution, meaning that there is no dominant orientational pattern.
+Note that Eq.~\ref{eq:implicitresponse} is agnostic to the proximity term $\mathbf{p}$, which allows us to model the nonphysical orientational effects even for far-distance points.

 \textbf{Spatial Affordance}.
-Following CHORUS~\cite{han2023chorus}, we also consider the 3D spatial occupancy distribution of a human surface point with respect to the object points by simply counting the occurrence:
+Following CHORUS~\cite{CHORUS}, we also consider the 3D spatial occupancy distribution of a human surface point with respect to the object point by simply counting the occurrence: